alan-turing-institute/spc-validation-testing/README.md

 WIP to create a robust data validation method for [SPC](https://github.com/alan-turing-institute/uatk-spc).

+Use `create_environment` to set up the environment for both methods.

 ## Method 1: XAI-based approach

 We test how SHAP explains an xgboost model that predicts the four first moments of any distribution from potentially significant variables.